oh-yu/vegetable-price-prediction/README.md

 # vegetable-price-prediction
 - related data competition: https://www.nishika.com/competitions/32/summary
-- note: This repo is not for a submission.
+- note: not for a submission.